pysal/pysal/doc/source/users/tutorials/weights.rst

  * Distance Based Weights
  * Kernel Weights

-These different types of weights are implemented as instances of the PySAL weights class :class:`~pysal.weights.W`.
+These different types of weights are implemented as instances or subclasses of the PySAL weights class
+:class:`~pysal.weights.W`.

 In what follows, we provide a high level overview of spatial weights in PySAL, starting with the three different types of weights, followed by